Tomgrubbe-dot-com/ShopLite/README.md

 Features:

 * Uses SQlite database
-* Supports Android versions Jellybean (16) and later
+* Supports Android versions Jellybean (4.1.x, sdk 16) and later
 * Predefined product and category tables
 * Users can add their own product categories
 * Users can add their own products